jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-http-session.md

 Servlet Container or by Spring Session.

-Though not strictly necessary, we configured name for the Pool of connections used by Spring Session Data Geode in case the application is switched to a client/server topology to the "*DEFAULT*" Pool.
+Though not strictly necessary, we configured name for the Pool of connections used by [spring-session-gemfire-name] in case the application is switched to a client/server topology to the "*DEFAULT*" Pool.
 We also explicitly named the Region used to store HTTP Session state as "*Sessions*" (default name is "*ClusteredSpringSessions*").